-- Provides for, among other things, a solar easement as well as a solar access permit. - Voids restrictions against use of solar energy. - Provides for solar access guidelines in subdivision regulation. - Also, provides for solar access in zoning ordinances, including the regulation of planting and trimming of vegetation on public property to protect solar access on public and private solar energy systems. - The solar access permit language is novel, and provides an excellent model: "Zoning ordinances or by-laws may also provide for special permits to protect access to direct sunlight for solar energy systems.
-Such ordinances or by-laws may provide that such solar access permits would create an easement to sunlight over neighboring property.
-Such ordinances or by-laws may also specify what constitutes an impermissible interference with the right to direct sunlight granted by a solar access permit and how to regulate growing vegetation that may interfere with such right.
-Such ordinances or by-laws may further provide standards for the issuance of solar access permits balancing the need of solar energy systems for direct sunlight with the right of neighboring property owners to the reasonable use of their property within other zoning restrictions.
-Such ordinances or by-laws may also provide a process for issuance of solar access permits including, but not limited to, notification of affected neighboring property owners, opportunity for a hearing, appeal process and recordation of such permits on burdened and benefited property deeds.
-Such ordinances or by-laws may further provide for establishment of a solar map identifying all local properties burdened or benefited by solar access permits.
-Such ordinances or by-laws may also require the examination of such solar maps by the appropriate official prior to the issuance of a building permit".
-(Statutory Reference 3).
+- Provides for, among other things, a solar easement as well as a solar access permit. - Voids restrictions against use of solar energy. - Provides for solar access guidelines in subdivision regulation. - Also provides for solar access in zoning ordinances, including the regulation of planting and trimming of vegetation on public property to protect solar access on public and private solar energy systems. - Solar access permit language is novel and provides an excellent model:

+Zoning ordinances or bylaws may also provide for special permits to protect access to direct sunlight for solar energy systems.
+Such ordinances or bylaws may provide that such solar access permits would create an easement to sunlight over neighboring property.
+Such ordinances or bylaws may also specify what constitutes an impermissible interference with the right to direct sunlight granted by a solar access permit and how to regulate growing vegetation that may interfere with such right.
+Such ordinances or bylaws may further provide standards for the issuance of solar access permits, balancing the need of solar energy systems for direct sunlight with the right of neighboring property owners to the reasonable use of their property within other zoning restrictions.
+Such ordinances or bylaws may also provide a process for issuance of solar access permits including, but not limited to, notification of affected neighboring property owners, opportunity for a hearing, appeal process and recordation of such permits on burdened and benefited property deeds.
+Such ordinances or bylaws may further provide for establishment of a solar map identifying all local properties burdened or benefited by solar access permits.
+Such ordinances or bylaws may also require the examination of such solar maps by the appropriate official prior to the issuance of a building permit (Statutory Reference 3).